 Customer service is the public face of your company and the key ingredient to every successful business, from Apple to your local independent cafe.
 When done well, it can help build brand loyalty, improve retention and acquisition, and send customer satisfaction through the roof.

 Excellent customer service takes a lot of different things, which we'll cover in this post.
 But above all, it requires excellent customer service representatives.
-Which means it’s up to you to identify talent and make the right hiring choices.
+This means it’s up to you to identify talent and make the right hiring choices.

 To make sure the interview process goes smoothly we’ve put together questions you should ask in any customer service interview, along with some helpful insights from our own Customer Success Lead, Jo Roque.